 “She’s my girlfriend.”
 Crestwood’s expression changes and she looks as if she will make a mad dash for the door any second, ready to run just like the rest of them and wanting to do anything in the world but talk to me right now.

 “Before you clam up on me and run away, Helping Hands is a real organization.
-My mother Dr. Grace Trevelyan Grey is really the Chairperson—this is her baby.
-Anastasia really is a psychologist that works with the families there.
+My mother Dr. Grace Trevelyan Grey is really the director—this is her baby.
+Anastasia really is a psychiatrist that works with the families there.
 She’s really quite remarkable with people in light of what has happened to her.”

 A myriad of emotions cross Ms. Crestwood’s face.
 “That’s why you’re here, isn’t it?” she asks with conviction.
 I nod.